-Positioned on the East side of the Atlantic Ocean, Senegal surrounds its much smaller neighbor, Gambia, and borders Guinea, Mali, and Mauritania.
+Senegal is one of the most stable countries in Africa, with three peaceful political transitions since independence in 1960.
+Positioned on the East side of the Atlantic Ocean, it surrounds its much smaller neighbor, Gambia, and borders Guinea, Mali, and Mauritania.
 The country’s population of over 16.7 million people is mainly concentrated around the capital city of Dakar.

 ST Foundation’s Presence